The Unforgettable Group™

 Not Afraid of a rabbit hole!

 The Research Shopper shops with their brain above all other things and does their homework before making most purchases.
+Like the Scarecrow and his brain, this shopper likes to think things through.
 While some research shoppers take a deep dive into every purchase, others do so on more expensive or permanent items.
 Relying very little on gut feeling and instead leaning heavily on research, reviews, expert recommendations, and trusted voices.

 This shopper generally has an idea of what they want before buying and may even have their mind made up before the research begins, but they are driven to find out all they can to support their buying decisions.
 Much of their information gathering is done on their own, but they are known to bring others into the fold, asking them for their opinions, but rarely uses the recommendations.